 Do any human beings ever realize life while they live it?—every, every minute?

-~ Thornton Wilder, Emiily from Our Town
+~ Thornton Wilder, Emily from Our Town

 When you walk through a storm